tuacker/discord-notifier/README.md

-# DiscordNotifier
+# Discord Notifier

-A notifier to send messages to a discord webhook with retry mechanism.
+A notifier to send messages to a discord webhook with a primitive retry mechanism.

 ## Installation